Biden to conclude Ireland trip with visit to ancestors’ home town

 US President Joe Biden will end his visit to the island of Ireland by making a speech in Ballina, Co Mayo.

-US president Joe Biden will conclude his visit to the island of Ireland by making a public address in the town where some of his ancestors hail from.
+Former Taoiseach Enda Kenny has said he hopes US President Joe Biden will receive an “almighty welcome” when he arrives in Co Mayo for the end of his four-day trip to the island of Ireland.

-Mr Biden will travel to the west of Ireland, where he will give a speech at a cathedral in Ballina, Co Mayo, on Friday evening.
+Mr Biden will travel to the west of Ireland to make a public address at a cathedral in Ballina, Co Mayo on Friday evening, the town where some of his ancestors hail from.

 Prior to that, he will tour the Sanctuary of Our Lady of Knock, also in Co Mayo.